compomics/meta-proteome-analyzer/README.md

 *MPA Portable version 1.4.0* has been released with the following new features:
 * Added command line interface to MPA (see [MetaProteomeAnalyzerCLI](https://github.com/compomics/meta-proteome-analyzer/wiki/MetaProteomeAnalyzerCLI) for details)
 * Various bugfixes regarding the FASTA indexing and two-step searching workflow
-* Proper handling of null pointer when NCBI TaxID was not found in the taxonomy map
 * X!Tandem was updated to the latest version ALANINE (2017.02.01)

 ---